aselker/cooperation_emergence/reports/final_report.md

 Figure 1: Prisoner's Dilemma payoff matrix for A

-The constant u was set to 0.09 in the original work of Hashem etal., but was tested with multiple different values during our experimentation.
+The constant u was set to 0.09 in the original work of Hashem et al., but was tested with multiple different values during our experimentation.
 The PD is played against every cell within 3 spaces, with payoffs decreasing as distance increases.
 The grid of weights is shown in Fig. 2 and Fig. 3.

 ```
 1 / 3, 1 / 3, 1 / 3, 1 / 3, 1 / 3, 1 / 3, 1 / 3